top of page

 August also marked an exciting milestone.
 For the first time, the GoSign.AI app integrated multiple SLR models.

-This includes one trained from datasets built by our community over the past three years, and another powered by our partner Sign-Speak’s latest model, which now live in the app’s AI Tools section.
+This includes one trained from datasets built by our community over the past three years.
+Another model is powered by our partner Sign-Speak.
+Both models are now live in the app’s AI Tools section.

 October: Launch SLxAI

-Since its launch, SLxAI has received interest from more than 75 organizations across over 30 countries, spanning research institutions, technology companies, nonprofits, and community-led initiatives.
-This strong global response underscored a shared need for coordination, transparency, and Deaf led governance in the development of sign language AI.
+Since its launch, SLxAI has received interest from over 75 organizations across more than 30 countries.
+This includes research institutions, technology companies, nonprofits, and community-led initiatives.
+This strong global response underscores a shared need for coordination, transparency, and Deaf-led governance in the development of sign language AI.

-Building on this momentum, SLxAI has confirmed plans to host its first in person summit at Boston University on April 16–17.
-The summit will convene members to focus on shared challenges, technical benchmarks, ethical frameworks, and long term collaboration strategies that support responsible and inclusive advancement of sign language x AI technologies.
+Building on this momentum, SLxAI has confirmed plans to host its first in-person summit at Boston University on April 16–17.
+The summit will convene members to focus on shared challenges, technical benchmarks, ethical frameworks, and long-term collaboration strategies.
+Our aim is to support the responsible and inclusive advancement of sign language x AI technologies.

 Learn more here: